Max Kepler Player Props: Twins vs. Guardians

-The Minnesota Twins and Max Kepler (.308 slugging percentage over his past 10 games, including two homers), take on starter Aaron Civale and the Cleveland Guardians at Target Field, Friday at 8:10 PM ET.
+The Minnesota Twins, including Max Kepler (.150 on-base percentage in past 10 games, 124 points below season-long percentage), take on starting pitcher Logan Allen and the Cleveland Guardians at Target Field, Saturday at 7:15 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Guardians.
+He had a one-hit showing in his previous game (1-for-4) against the Guardians.

 Max Kepler Game Info & Props vs. the Guardians